Role of a Governor

 - A school's governing body is a corporate body.
 This means it has a legal existence separate from that of its individual members.
 As long as governors have acted honestly, without ulterior motive, and reasonably, within the law and

 regulations, the governing body can't be held to account as individuals for any liabilities incurred by the governing body.

 All governors to a school’s Governing Body must be elected.
 If you want to be part of St Francis Primary’s Governing Body, please enquire about any vacancies.

-Contact Edwin Kirkwood, the Chair, Mrs Harrison the Headteacher or Canon Galvin the Parish Priest.
+Contact Angela Walker, the Chair, Mrs Harrison the Headteacher or Canon Galvin the Parish Priest.